 A revolving line of credit is a credit line opened for the consumer to use at their discretion.
 The amount borrowed and the terms of repayment can fluctuate based on creditworthiness, market conditions, and a person’s history with the creditor.

-Two common examples of a revolving line of credit that you might be familiar with are a credit card and a home equity line of credit (HELOC).
+Two common examples of a revolving line of credit are credit cards and home equity lines of credit (HELOCs).
 A revolving line of credit can either be an unsecured or secured debt.

-For example, if you do not actually sign a contract when you apply for credit, the agreement may not meet the technical definition of a written contract.
+For example, if you do not physically sign a contract when you apply for credit, the agreement may not meet the formal definition of a written contract.

 Statute of Limitations on Debt Collection By State